 - 1. Read these instructions. - 2.
 Keep these instructions. - 3.
 Heed all warnings. - 4.
 Follow all instructions. - 5.
 Do not use this apparatus near water. - 6.
-Clean only with a dry cloth. - Do not block any ventilation openings.
-Install in accordance with the manufacturer's instructions. - Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat. - 9.
+Clean only with a dry cloth. - 7.
+Do not block any ventilation openings.
+Install in accordance with the manufacturer's instructions. - 8.
+Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat. - 9.
 Do not defeat the safety purpose of the polarized or grounding-type plug.
 A polarized plug has two blades with one wider than the other.
 A grounding-type plug has two blades and a third grounding prong.
 The wide blade or the third prong are provided for your safety.
 If the provided plug does not fit into your outlet, consult an electrician for replacement of the obsolete outlet. - 10.
-Protect the power cord from being walked on or pinched particularly at plugs, convenience receptacles, and the point where they exit from the apparatus. - 11.
-Only use attachments/accessories specified by the manufacturer. - 12.
-Use only with a cart, stand, tripod, bracket, or table specified by the manufacturer, or sold with the apparatus.
-When a cart is used, use caution when moving the cart/apparatus combination to avoid injury from tip-over.
+Protect the power cord from being walked on or pinched particularly at plugs, convenience receptacles, and the point where they exit from the apparatus. - $\label{eq:linear} \textbf{11.
+Only use attachments/accessories specified by the manufacturer.}$ - 12.
+Use only with a cart, stand, tripod, bracket, or table

-13. Unplug this apparatus during lightning storms or when unused for long periods of time.

-- 14. Refer all servicing to qualified service personnel.
+- 13. Unplug this apparatus during lightning storms or when unused for long periods of time. - 14.
+Refer all servicing to qualified service personnel.
 Servicing is required when the apparatus has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or has been dropped. - 15.
 This apparatus shall not be exposed to dripping or splashing, and no object filled with liquids, such as vases or beer glasses, shall be placed on the apparatus. - 16.
 Do not overload wall outlets and extension cords as this can result in a risk of fire or electric shock. - 17.
 This apparatus has been designed with Class-I construction and must be connected to a mains socket outlet with a protective earthing connection (the third grounding prong). - 18.
 This apparatus has been equipped with a rocker-style AC mains power switch.
 This switch is located on the rear panel and should remain readily accessible to the user. - 19.
 The MAINS plug or an appliance coupler is used as the disconnect device, so the disconnect device shall remain readily operable.